kodekloudhub/community-faq/README.md

 You are permitted to use one *active* monitor.
 All other monitors must be disabled, and the PSI Secure software will check your display settings to confirm only one monitor is active.

 This can be the laptop display, or an externally connected display.
-If using an external monitor connected to laptop, the laptop display must be disabled, either using display settings or by closing the lid.
+If using an external monitor connected to laptop, the laptop display must be disabled.
+On Windows, this can be done from Display Settings (Windows key + P).
+For Mac, see below.

 If using a desktop computer with multiple monitors, disable all but your best one in display settings.